lotabout/very-simple/README.md

 ```

 #### Excerpt
-You can control the abstract of a post shown at index, by either filling a
+You can control the abstract of a post shown at index, by:

-`description:` item in `front-matter` of the `post.md`, or just inserting a
+1. Filling a `description:` item in `front-matter` of the `post.md`
-`<!--more-->` before your hidden content.
+2. Just inserting a `<!--more-->` before your hidden content.

-Otherwise it will fetch the first paragraph as excerpt.
+3. Otherwise it will fetch the first paragraph as excerpt.